V-Villagomez/Trends-in-Data-Science/README.md

 Bar graph showing the number of jobs from 1600 to 2020, showing that data science jobs have been growing in number since the 1960s and have seen their most significant growths in 2020.
 <br>
 <img src="static/images/salary_by_state.png" style="width:400px" class="center">
-Histogram showing the average salary distribution among the most prominent states in data science.
+<div class="caption">Histogram showing the average salary distribution among the most prominent states in data science.</div>